telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListDataInsertItem.md

 An indexator used to get the TableCell corresponding to a column using its UniqueName.

-###  IsInEditMode `Boolean`

-Gets a boolean value indicating whether the item is in edit mode.

-###  Edit `Boolean`

-Gets or sets a boolean value indicating whether the item should be put in edit mode.

-###  DataItem `Object`

-Gets or sets the original data source object that the current treelist item is bound to.

-###  IsInEditMode `Boolean`

-Gets a value indicating whether the current item is in edit mode.

-###  Edit `Boolean`

-Gets or sets a value indicating whether the current item should be edited.

-###  SavedOldValues `IDictionary`

-Gets the old values of the current edited item.

-###  CanExtractValues `Boolean`

-Gets a value indicating whether the current item can extract data values.

 ###  ItemType `TreeListItemType`

 Gets a value from the TreeListItemType enumeration indicating what role the items has in the treelist.